From the Book:

 - Harry finding out about Neville's parents, and how they were cursed into insanity by the Death Eaters.
 It gets even worse when he gets to meet them at St. Mungo's in the next book and see how bad it is.
 When Dumbledore is describing it, Harry notes a bitterness in his voice he doesn't normally hear from the man.

-- Harry mentions that it's Voldemort and his followers' fault for destroying families: mentally shattered Neville's parents, implied to have hurt a member of the Abotts, killed Moaning Myrtle, ruined the Crouch family, killed most of the Tonks family, forced the Malfoy family to be separated, and killed Harry's parents, godparent, and James's friends.
+- Harry mentions that it's Voldemort and his followers' fault for destroying families: mentally shattered Neville's parents, implied to have hurt one of Hannah Abbott's parents, killed Moaning Myrtle, ruined the Crouch family, killed most of the Tonks family, forced the Malfoy family to be separated, and killed Harry's parents, godparent, and James's friends.

 - Harry thinking about his relatives never hugging him, like a mother would, when Molly hugged him.
 Not to mention that all the while, Harry was fighting back tears over Cedric's death.

 - Harry: I told him to take the cup with me.

 - This is awful on so many levels, because while Harry doesn't constantly angst over not having parents, the degree to which that void is felt in his life really comes through in times of crisis.
 In fact, he's grown so used to not having adults in his life that genuinely cared about his well-being that the concept feels sort of foreign to him.